 What's the best way to eat more veggies?
 Find some quick and easy recipes that are filled with flavor!
-That's why I'm loving this recipe for parmesan asparagus with lemon butter.
+You're going to love this recipe for lemon parmesan asparagus.

 The asparagus is lightly blanched, then tossed in melted butter with lemon zest and topped with parmesan cheese.
-Lemon zest adds a tart and fresh citrus flavor that's perfect for summer.
+Lemon zest adds a bright and fresh citrus flavor that's perfect for spring and summer.

 Ingredients and substitutions